krb5/krb5/doc/rst_source/krb_admins/realm_config.rst

 * The name of your Kerberos realm (or the name of each realm, if you need more than one).
-* How you will map your hostnames onto Kerberos realms.
+* How you will assign your hostnames to Kerberos realms.
-* Which ports your KDC and and kadmin (database access) services will use.
+* Which ports your KDC and and kadmind services will use, if they will not be using the default ports.
 * How many slave KDCs you need and where they should be located.
 * The hostnames of your master and slave KDCs.
 * How frequently you will propagate the database from the master KDC